 During a prayer given by Ian, as my head was bent in prayer I realised that there was a vision in front of me.
-It was a translucent 'from above' view of twigs, stones, and much in the way of dried / dead gum leaves, such as would be seen accumulating in the bush or forest.
-In general it was a dry pale brown vista.
+It was a translucent view 'from above' of ground covered in twigs, stones, and dried gum leaves, such as would be seen accumulating in the bush or forest.
+It was a dry pale brown vista.

 Between me and the ground, quite some distance away from me, and well above the ground, was a small black spider.
-It was slowly traversing across the view on a single dark strand of what I presume was a cobweb.
+It was slowly traversing across the view on a single dark strand of cobweb.
 The spider seemed especially tiny against the background.
 I tried closing and opening my eyes, but the vision remained.

 The vision seemed to last for length of the prayer.
 The spider had not got past a quarter of the way before the vision finished.